-She turned to action against UNC's Silent Sam after years of talk got nowhere, protester says
+She turned to action against UNC’s Silent Sam after years of talk got nowhere, protester says

 “That statue is not a historical object,” said Little, who was arrested Monday and charged with defacing the monument.
 “It’s missing its history.
 What I did was give it some context.”

 Little, 25, is one of several activists who have held midday protests of the statue for months.
-But as a black woman pursuing a doctoral degree in history from UNC, she may have a unique perspective on the sculpture.
+But as a black woman pursuing a doctorate in history from UNC, she may have a unique perspective on the sculpture.

 Commissioned in 1910 and dedicated in June 1913, the statue was installed at the request of the United Daughters of the Confederacy, who raised most of the $7,500 it cost to commemorate the 321 UNC alumni who died in the Civil War and the 1,062 who entered the Confederate Army.

-Note: Editor’s note: This story was published by The News & Observer on May 2, 2018.